Skip to main content

 By providing the DigiPen school code on a student’s FAFSA, the U.S. Department of Education will send DigiPen’s Office of Financial Aid a copy of their FAFSA, which will enable the Office of Financial Aid to create their award offer.

-After submitting the FAFSA, students will receive a Student Aid Report (SAR) by email, if completing the FAFSA online, or mail, if completing a paper FAFSA.
-Once students receive their SAR, they should ensure all the information on the SAR is correct.
+After submitting the FAFSA, students will receive a FAFSA Submission Summary (FSS) by email.
+If they complete a paper FAFSA or do not provide an email address, they will receive their FSS by mail.
+Once students receive their FSS, they should ensure all the information is correct.

-A student’s SAR includes their Expected Family Contribution (EFC).
-This number is determined based on the information submitted on a student’s FAFSA including family size, number in college, income, tax information and assets.
-The EFC is used as a variable in the financial need equation to determine the amount and type of financial aid for which a student may be eligible.
+A student’s FSS includes their Student Aid Index (SAI).
+This number is determined based on the information submitted on a student’s FAFSA including family size, income, tax information, and assets.
+The SAI is used as a variable in the financial need equation to determine the amount and type of financial aid for which a student may be eligible.

 FAFSA Checklist